eyeCube/eyecube.github.io/README.md

 # eyecube.github.io
-Resume by Jacob Wharton
+Resume / ePortfolio by Jacob Wharton

-Go to eyecube.github.io to see the resume.
+Go to http://eyecube.github.io to view the resume/portfolio.